-- Preview Email Newsletter

 The most comprehensive review to date of ADHD treatments has found that medication for children and adults, and cognitive behavioural therapy for adults, remain the most effective approaches, backed by the strongest short-term trial evidence.

-Researchers led by the Universite Paris Nanterre (France), Institut Robert-Debre du Cerveau de more PR
+Researchers led by the Universite Paris Nanterre (France), Institut Robert-Debre du Cerveau de l'Enfant (France), and the University of Southamp more PR

 University of Southampton: Scientists Close in on Solving the Mystery Behind Intense Auroral Storms (10)